abhilash2606/Credit-Card-Transactions-Fraud-detection/README.md

 We welcome contributions from the community to enhance our fraud detection solution.
 Whether it's ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute the code, with no warranties or liabilities.

 ## Contact